Your First Triathlon – FAQ

 How much does membership cost?

-Memberships run annually from 1 April to 31 March.
+Memberships run for 12 months from the date that you join Triathlon Scotland.
 Children’s memberships are £10, junior memberships £15 and adult memberships from £36 which is the equivalent of just £3 a month.

 Training for a Triathlon Race